cschlick/Hexamer_measurements/README.md

 python measure_hexamers.py ../data
 ```

-The measurements json file is a dictionary which includes a list of all the named measurements specified below:
+The measurements json file is a dictionary which includes a list of 8 named measurements.:
 ```python
 {"distances":{"a":[], # B-B' pore
                  "b":[], # C-C' pore